aboviq/emigrate/packages/cli/README.md

-  --dry                   List the pending migrations that would be run without actually running them --color                 Force color output (this option is passed to the reporter) --no-color              Disable color output (this option is passed to the reporter)
+  --dry                   List the pending migrations that would be run without actually running them --color                 Force color output (this option is passed to the reporter) --no-color              Disable color output (this option is passed to the reporter) --no-execution          Mark the migrations as executed and successful without actually running them,
+                          which is useful if you want to mark migrations as successful after running them manually

 Examples: